Technology Case Interview: Frameworks, Worked Examples, and How to Solve Tech Cases (2026)

 Time

 What is the competitive window?
 Build typically takes 24-36 months for enterprise software.
-Buy/partner can be live in 6-12 months.
+Buy or partner can go live in 6-12 months.
 If the market moves faster than you can build, buy.

 DecisionChoose When